 - Altiplano, in which artist Malena Szlam and volcanologist Clive Oppenheimer explore the Atacama Desert.

 - Austral Index, in which Pete Segall catalogues a number of souths from SoHo to Yunnan.

 - Borderlands, in which Joanna Pocock travels along what would be The Wall on the Mexico-United States border.

-- Double False Position, in which Moad Musbahi tells a story of a scholarly intersex Sufi saint braving the waters off the shores of Cape Beddouza.
+- Double False Position, in which Moad Musbahi tells a story of a scholarly Sufi saint braving the waters off the shores of Cape Beddouza.

 - Four car ramps in Al-Mu’tamidiya and Ard El Lewa, in which Paolo Patelli documents the building of unsanctioned motorway ramps in Ard el-Lewa, Cairo.

 - Land Remains, in which Jake Silby delves into the mythology, Maori origin stories and colonial history of Mount Taranaki.

 - Milton of Vivos, in which Jenny Perlin encounters a man preparing for the apocalypse in a bunker in South Dakota.

 - Night Wind Remembers, in which Donal Mosher returns to North Carolina for his father’s surgery, confronting illness, aging and celluloid fantasies.

 - Portrait of the Artist as a Capitalist Goat, in which Simon Evans™ chronicle life heading south in Brooklyn during lockdown.